caiomsouza/kaggle-competitions/santander-customer-satisfaction/README.md

 In the future I will add more models in this test table and make sure there is no better options.

+Because of my lack of skills, time, etc I was not able to do a extensive research about more possibilities of models and I am sure there are better options.

+Please, feel free to fork this project and help me find more models.
+Do not forget to send me a pull request If you find better models with better results.

 ### 14. References
 1. H2o.ai - Gradient Boosting Machine.
 Available at: http://www.h2o.ai/verticals/algos/gbm/